CPlug (ConnectPlug)

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, well-structured sentence that conveys all necessary information without redundancy or filler.
+The description is a single, well-structured sentence that efficiently conveys all essential information without wasted words.
+It is front-loaded with the action ('Returns') and provides a clear list of what is included.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.